CMPSC-580-Allegheny-College-Spring-2024/own-project-hayleepierce/project_proposal.md

 ## Conclusions and Future Work

-Due the the results stated above, my next steps include investigating other sentiment analysis models.
-I plan to look for other pre-trained BERT models that are not trained on any specific type of data.
-I also plan to look at SentiWordNet, as the study done by Alaparthi and Mishra [2021] yeilded promising results [5].
-If I find that these (and any other models I happen to find) do not produce adequate results, I will most likely use TextBlob, as it was the best of the three tested by this prototype.
+Due to the results of this prototype, as explained above, my next steps include investigating other sentiment analysis models.
+I plan to look for other pre-trained BERT models that are not trained on one specific type of textual data but are trained on a vast array of types.
+Specifically, I plan to look at SentiWordNet, as the study done by Alaparthi and Mishra [2021] yielded promising results [5].
+If I find that SentiWordNet and any other models I find do not produce adequate results, I will most likely use TextBlob, as it was the best of the three tested by this prototype.
+TextBlob also brings subjectivity into play, which could make it easier to detect bias in sources.

-After I decide on a model for sentiment analysis, I then need to implement my process of data gathering and processing.
-This process will use methods of web scrapign and text mining, as well as utilize the Beautiful Soup Python library.
+After I decide on a model for sentiment analysis, I then need to automate the process of data gathering and process.
+Currently the process is done manually and the data is not being cleaned before sentiment analysis.
+Automating the process of data gathering will make this application easier to use and cleaning the data before performing sentiment analysis will increase the accuracy of the results.
+This process will use methods of web scraping and text mining and utilize the Beautiful Soup Python library.

-Finally, a user interface will need to be developed, which will be done using Flask.
+Finally, a user interface will need to be developed, to provide the user with a way to easily interact with and use the application.
+This interface will be developed using Flask.
 The interface will allow the user to add new sources, remove old ones, and view the scores of all the added sources.

 ## References